cockroachdb/docs/cockroachcloud/sessions-page.md

 toc: true
 ---

-{{site.data.alerts.callout_info}}
-On a secure cluster, this area of the CockroachCloud Console can only be accessed by a SQL user with the [`VIEWACTIVITY`](../v21.1/authorization.html#create-and-manage-users) role option.
-Note that non-`admin` users will see only their own sessions, while `admin` users see sessions for all users.
-{{site.data.alerts.end}}

 The **Sessions** page of the CockroachCloud Console provides details of all open sessions in the cluster.

 To view this page, click **Sessions** in the left-hand navigation of the CockroachCloud Console.